apache/pulsar/site2/docs/getting-started-concepts-and-architecture.md

 ## Reader interface

-In Pulsar, the "standard" [consumer interface](#consumers) involves using consumers to listen on {% popover topics %}, process incoming messages, and finally acknowledge those messages when they've been processed.
+In Pulsar, the "standard" [consumer interface](#consumers) involves using consumers to listen on [topics](reference-terminology.md#topic), process incoming messages, and finally acknowledge those messages when they've been processed.
 Whenever a consumer connects to a topic, it automatically begins reading from the earliest un-acked message onward because the topic's cursor is automatically managed by Pulsar.

 The **reader interface** for Pulsar enables applications to manually manage cursors.
 When you use a reader to connect to a topic---rather than a consumer---you need to specify *which* message the reader begins reading from when it connects to a topic.
 When connecting to a topic, the reader interface enables you to begin with: